Initial CAA Class 1

 CAA INITIAL CLASS 1 MEDICALS

-The charge for an Initial Class 1 medical is £460 + VAT. (excluding referrals, casework etc if reqd.) from the 1st February 2019 mandatory drug testing is being introduced via the CAA.
-The cost for this will be an additional £84+VAT.
+The charge for an Initial Class 1 medical is £570 inc. VAT (excluding referrals, casework etc if required.)
 Fees are payable at the time of booking credit/debit card, or cash.
-Initial candidates will be also required to see our optometrist, undergo an ECG examination, blood tests comprising a haemoglobin and cholesterol testing), salvia drug and breath alcohol testing, an audiogram, spirometry, urinalysis and a full comprehensive clinical examination.
+Initial candidates will be also required to see our optometrist, undergo an ECG examination, have a finger prick blood test (comprising haemoglobin and cholesterol testing), salvia drug and breath alcohol testing, an audiogram, spirometry, urinalysis and a full comprehensive clinical examination.

 What to bring with you